Serena gets serious, easy for Murray

 "I had to weed out the riff raff and just get serious."

-Williams will face another one in the semis after Australian Open champion Victoria Azarenka beat Austria's Tamira Paszek.
+She could face another one in the semis if Australian Open champion Victoria Azarenka beats Austria's Tamira Paszek.

-Poland's Agnieszka Radwanska reached her first grand slam semi-final after surviving several rain delays and a mid-match court switch to beat Russia's Maria Kirilenko 7-5 4-6 7-5.
+Azarenka can take top spot in the rankings this week, as can Pole Agnieszka Radwanska who was up against Maria Kirilenko.

-"Today for me was like 40 hours," said third seed Radwanska after sealing victory under cover on Centre Court, echoing the thoughts of many of those involved in the championships, having been switched from Court One at 4-4 in the third set after yet more rain in London.
+The men's draw finally got back on track as the five fourth round matches were completed 24 hours later than scheduled despite the best efforts of a non-existent British summer.

-Radwanska, who along with Azarenka can replace Maria Sharapova as world No.1 by the end of the week, will tackle eighth seed Angelique Kerber for a place in the final after she won an all-German clash against Sabine Lisicki 6-3 6-7 7-5 despite squandering two match points in the second set.
+For a change it was all rather tame for home favourite Andy Murray who dispensed with the theatrics to ease past Marin Cilic into the quarter-finals for a fifth straight year.

-On the day the women's last eight normally take centre stage, Murray returned at midday to finish off Croatian Cilic to fuel hopes of a first home men's winner at the championships since Fred Perry in 1936.
+On the day the women's last eight normally take centre stage at the grasscourt grand slam, Murray returned at midday to finish off Croatian Cilic 7-5 6-2 6-3 to fuel hopes of a first home men's winner at the championships since 1936.

 The fourth seed was again held up by rain for a while but took advantage of a bright slot in the murky skies to dispatch Cilic with a minimum of fuss.